walkerhughes/portfolio/speech_recognition.md

 -30489.250566198258
 ```

-Now for the final recognition of words.
+Now for the final word recognitions.
 For a given word observation, we simply find the log-likelihood for each of these GMMHMM's and return the label of the GMMHMM with the highest log-likelihood.

 ```python
 # load in the models